rgvlee/EntityFrameworkCore.Testing/README.md

 - Queries (DbQuery\<TQuery\>)
 - Keyless Sets (ModelBuilder.Entity\<TEntity\>().HasNoKey()) *(EntityFrameworkCore 3.\*)*

-In addition to the above, support has been added for the following LINQ operations that not supported by the in-memory provider:
+In addition to the above, support has been added for the following LINQ operations that are not supported by the in-memory provider:
 - ElementAt
 - ElementAtOrDefault
 - Indexed Select (Queryable.Select(Func\<T, int, TResult\>))